 Going this route, you would not need to fill out a new application, but most likely will have to undergo another medical exam.
-To get lower rates the new results would ideally show that your weight, cholesterol and blood pressure levels are now back to normal.
+To get the best life insurance rates, the new results would ideally show that your weight, cholesterol, and blood pressure levels are now back to normal.

-If you do not want to wait 1-2 years, you can apply for a new policy and cancel your old one.
+If you do not want to wait one to two years, you can apply for a new policy and cancel your old one.
 This route would require you to fill out new applications, complete a new medical exam, and have your medical records pulled again.

 Peace of Mind